KDCube ReAct Agent

 - The Supervisor bootstraps the full runtime: loads dynamic tool modules, initializes ModelService, KB client, Redis communication, and starts a

-PrivilegedSupervisorlistening on the supervisor socket. - The Executor drops privileges to UID 1001, uses runtime-level network isolation, and runs the LLM-generated
+PrivilegedSupervisorlistening on the supervisor socket. - The generated-code child drops privileges to UID 1001 in supervised container profiles and runs

 Docker Execution Mode